 One registration application is valid for only one integrated circuit layout-design.

-The Ministry of Science and Technology shall accept the application and assign a filing date that contains, at a minimum:
+The Ministry of Science and Technology shall accept the application and assign a filing date that contains, at least documents as provided in items 1, 3 and 6 of the above-mentioned paragraph.